 Sophie graduated from Hartpury College with first class honours in BSc (Hons) Equine Science degree at undergraduate level.
 Here, Sophie became interested in the therapy and sports medicine modules, particularly how animals move, and how their jobs, conformation and breeding is impactful on injuries.

-Sophie then studied Veterinary Physiotherapy at Writtle University College, obtaining a Level 7 Postgraduate Diploma, meaning she is fully insured to practice physiotherapy.
-She is currently undertaking another year of study, to complete a thesis to fulfil the full Master’s degree, which is the highest level of training available in the field.
+Sophie then studied Veterinary Physiotherapy at Writtle University College, obtaining a MSc with merit, meaning she is fully insured to practice physiotherapy.
+She has completed a thesis to fulfil the full Master’s degree, which is the highest level of training available in the field.

 As part of Sophie’s continued professional development, she is required to undertake regular research, courses, and lectures to help keep up with the latest veterinary and physiotherapeutic treatments and techniques.
 This is a requirement of the National Association of Veterinary Physiotherapists (NAVP) and helps to keep her as up-to-date as possible.